2019 Cabernet Sauvignon – Thirty Eight Vineyard

 |CLONE||07 & 08|

-Our Thirty Eight vineyard is located less than a mile from our winery and was one of the first Cabernet Sauvignon vineyards planted by the twins in the late 70’s.
-As one of our oldest vineyards, the yields are low, producing intense fruit flavors.
+Located less than a mile from our winery, the Thirty Eight vineyard was one of the first Cabernet Sauvignon vineyards planted by the twins in 1982 in partnership with Robert Mondavi Woodbridge.

 Jahant AVA – Located in the center of the Lodi AVA, the Jahant AVA is geographically the smallest of Lodi’s seven AVAs – a total size of 28,000 acres, with roughly 9,000 acres planted to vineyard.
 It sits on highly dissected river terraces and old floodplain deposits.
 The classic Mediterranean climate has Delta fog influence, and receives cold air drainage and entrapment within our vineyards.